In the first week of the Chromebooks, any writing assignments I had students do were completed within our Edublogs Digital Portfolio environment.

 Since I teach the same class in back to back periods, I sometimes do some experimenting.
 After the non-slick use of Office 365, I quickly decided an experiment was in order!

-There is a Google Docs icon on the bottom of the login screen.
+There is a Google Docs icon on the bottom of the login screen on the new Chromebooks.
 In the next class, we tried Google Docs, which the majority of student have NOT used before.
 Of course it is a beautiful thing that they are already logged into Google through the Chromebooks, so they were all quickly in a Google Doc.
 The document naming and titling was much more efficiently accomplished that it was in Word.
 I also had time to have the students share the document with me –this process is exceedingly more straightforward in Docs than Word, and was successfully accomplished without glitches, even though the students had to type my whole email address (ie. it didn’t auto populate).

 For today’s experiment, Google Docs wins hands down!
 It is just so much more simple and straight forward.
 I know that the Google experiment was successful by the lack of whining which often happens when students experience something “new”.
 Google Docs was so slick that it didn’t even feel new or different.